How to Spend 3 Days in Tokyo | An Itinerary

 If you’re anything like me, when you travel, you like to relax on your getaway.
-Tokyo can easily present itself as a problem because the city does have so much to offer that if you’re not careful, you’ll find yourself spread too thin.
+Tokyo can easily present itself as a problem.
+The city has a lot to offer, and if you’re not careful, you can spread yourself too thin.

 Day one in Tokyo should be fun and relaxed.
 You’ll start with the Shibuya District.
 The Harajuku neighborhood and nearby Omotesando is located inside Shibuya Ward, as are all the places I recommend below.

-For 3 days in Tokyo, I recommend starting here first and then ending up in Shibuya at night where you can experience some nightlife, bar hop, and see the brightest lights in Tokyo.
-Of course, you should totally switch up the days to your own personal preferences and order of your choosing.
+For 3 days in Tokyo, I recommend starting here first and then ending up in Shibuya at night.
+Shibuya is where you can experience a top nightlife scene, bar hop, and see the brightest lights in Tokyo.
+Of course, you should switch up the days to your personal preferences and the order of your choosing.

 Visit the Meiji Shrine

 The Meiji Shrine is one of the most beautiful places in Tokyo, surrounded by forest.
-It’s located right near Harajuku as well so just take the train to Meiji-Jinju Mae, hop off and wander the shrine for a couple hours.
+It’s located right near Harajuku as well so just take the train to Meiji-Jinju Mae, hop-off, and wander the shrine for a couple of hours.

 Shop Omotesando + Aoyama

-Omotesando & Aoyama are very different neighborhoods but are adjacent to Harajuku so it’s an easy stroll over in this direction.
+Omotesando & Aoyama are very different neighborhoods but are adjacent to Harajuku, so it’s a leisurely stroll over in this direction.